python/devguide/developer-workflow/extension-modules.rst

        return "Hello World!"

-Instead of using the Python implementation of :func:`!foo.greet`, we want to use its corresponding C implementation exposed in some :mod:`!_foo` module written in C. Ideally, we want to modify :cpy-file:`!Lib/foo.py` as follows:
+Instead of using the Python implementation of :func:`!foo.greet`, we want to use its corresponding C extension implementation exposed in the :mod:`!_foo` module.
+Ideally, we want to modify :cpy-file:`!Lib/foo.py` as follows:

 .. code-block:: python
    :caption: Lib/foo.py